timontech/registry/README.md

-# Timon registry
+# The Cloudsphereregistry

-Timon efficiently manages your cloud infrastructures 🚀
+The Cloudsphere efficiently manages your cloud infrastructures 🚀

 ## Blueprints